If you're looking to transfer a balance from a high-APR card and enjoy a lengthy 0 percent APR period, Chase Slate®

 Though Chase Slate® does offer some perks like extended warranty protection, the card doesn't provide as many perks as others, such as travel cancellation insurance or special promotions for hotels and airlines.

-Chase Freedom® offers the same 15-month introductory period with 0 percent APR on purchases and balance transfers (then, 17.24 - 25.99% Variable) and no annual fee; however, on all balance transfers, Chase Freedom® charges 3% intro when you transfer during the first 60 days of account opening, with a minimum of $5.
-Thereafter 5% of the amount of each transfer, whichever is greater.
+Chase Freedom® offers the same 15-month introductory period with 0 percent APR on purchases and balance transfers (then, 17.24% - 25.99% Variable) and no annual fee; however, on all balance transfers, Chase Freedom® charges 3% intro when you transfer during the first 60 days of account opening, with a minimum of $5.
+Thereafter 5% of the amount of each transfer.

 On the other hand, Chase Freedom® has a rewards program.
 Chase Freedom® lets cardholders earn 5 percent cash back on up to $1,500 in combined purchases in rotating bonus categories each quarter when you activate.
 So, you may get 5 percent cash back at gas stations one quarter, while the next one could be restaurants.
 For all other purchases on Chase Freedom®, and on purchases over the spending cap, you get 1 percent cash back.

 Chase Freedom® also gives you a $150 bonus when you spend $500 in the first three months.